 When used correctly, essential oils can provide a complementary treatment for a cough.

 Keep essential oils out of the reach of children.
-A medical review from 2001 suggests that camphor and eucalyptus oils can be dangerous when swallowed.
+A medical review from 2001 suggests that camphor and eucalyptus oils can be

 Other sources warn that essential oils can be toxic or even lethal when used in large quantities.
 Always use these oils with caution.